SerenityOS/serenity/Ports/acpica-tools/patches/ReadMe.md

-# Patches for nyancat on SerenityOS
+# Patches for acpica-tools on SerenityOS

-## `0001--Stop-compiler-warnings-on-dangling-pointer.patch`
+## `0001-Stop-compiler-warnings-on-dangling-pointer.patch`

+Stop compiler warnings on dangling pointer

 Use static variable to prevent using a dangling pointer from a previous stack trace.

-## `0002-Disable-sprintf-debug-message-due-to-formatting-erro.patch`
+## `0002-Disable-sprintf-debug-message-with-formatting-issues.patch`

-Disable sprintf debug message with formatting issues.
+Disable sprintf debug message with formatting issues

 ## `0003-Fix-printf-bad-specifier-formatting.patch`

+Fix printf bad specifier formatting

 Fix sprintf specifier being written in a bad format leading to iASL to crash.